| Title: | Bayesian Network Belief Propagation |

 Compute signed and symmetric Kullback-Leibler divergence of variables over a spectrum of evidence.
 The signed and symmetric Kullback-Leibler divergence is also known as Jeffery's signed information (JSI) for continuous variables.

-of the divergence
+a data.frame of the divergence

 Han Yu